Ohio Medical Malpractice Lawyers

 It’s Important to Seek Help Immediately

 The process is very complex when it comes to recovering financial compensation for past and future medical expenses, pain and suffering, and other losses originating from medical negligence.
 If you or your loved one has suffered due to a health care error, you need an experienced trial attorney.
 Our Columbus medical malpractice attorneys are available to represent people injured due to medical negligence across Ohio.

-At Rinehardt Law Firm, we offer a team of experienced trial lawyers.
+At Rinehardt Injury Attorneys, we offer a team of experienced trial lawyers.
 Our attorneys work together to accomplish more than they could individually.
 Attorney John Rinehardt is certified by the National Board of Trial Advocacy as a Civil Trial Advocate, and he is a certified member of the Million Dollar Advocates Forum, which means he has won verdicts, awards, or settlements of more than a million dollars for clients.

 Enlist a team of experienced medical negligence trial attorneys for your case.
 We are ready to help you, so schedule a free consultation today.